Install water-efficient fixtures and appliances

 WaterSense-labeled clothes washers, dishwashers, faucets, and showerheads meet efficiency and performance standards.

 Leaks account for 12% of indoor water use.
+Find resources and guidance to help tenants report leaks and learn how to detect leaks early.

 - Green Business Program: Get help developing individual business solutions to save water and lower utility bills.